Skip to content

 Can an EOR process payroll for independent contractors?

 Yes.
 An EOR can manage payroll payments for independent contractors to make sure they follow local labor and tax regulations.
 Contractors and freelancers are not employees, so they have different tax obligations and payment structures.
-An EOR ensures that contractors are correctly classified to avoid misclassification risks, which lead to tax penalties or legal issues.
-Businesses pay independent contractors accurately and on time and also handle any withholding taxes or reporting requirements based on the contractor’s country by using an EOR.
+An EOR confirms that contractors are correctly classified to avoid misclassification risks, which lead to tax penalties or legal issues.
+By using an EOR, businesses pay independent contractors accurately and on time and also handle any withholding taxes or reporting requirements based on the contractor's country.